GLOBAL MARKETS-Shares lifted by U.S. stimulus cheer and Brexit relief | Business

 Earlier Japan's Nikkei advanced 0.7% and China stocks also rose, helped by strong industrial profit data.
 MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.1%.
 The rollouts of COVID-19 vaccines were also bolstering hopes of more economic normalisation next year, with Europe launching a mass vaccination drive on Sunday.

-Precious metals were livelier as gold rose 1.3% at one point to a one week high as investors welcomed Trump's signing of the pandemic aid bill, with a weaker dollar lending further support.
-Gold was last up 0.4% at $1,883.5 per ounce and silver gained about 1.8%.
+Precious metals were livelier as gold rose as much as 1.3% to a one week high as investors welcomed Trump's signing of the pandemic aid bill.
+Initial weakness in the dollar also lent support.
+Gold was last up 0.1% at $1,877.7 per ounce and silver gained about 1.8%.

 - READ MORE ON: